-The new legislation strengthens existing laws against human trafficking and curtails a 32-billion dollar industry that exploits men, women, and children.
+This legislation strengthens existing laws against human trafficking and curtails the 150 billion dollar industry that exploits men, women, and children.

-The new laws that went into effect on July 1, 2012 accomplish the following:
+The laws that went into effect on July 1, 2012 accomplish the following:

 - Combine Florida’s three existing human trafficking statutes into one statute making it more user-friendly for law enforcement;